ebruun/zivid_camera/README.md

 note: when upgrading to SDK V2.7 need to update the capture settings .yml  from `Settings::Processing::Color::Experimental::ToneMapping::Enabled` to `Settings::Processing::Color::Experimental::Mode` as per <https://support.zivid.com/latest/reference-articles/settings/processing-settings/tone-mapping.html?hsLang=en>

+note: when upgrading 50 SKD V2.8.1, the zivid2 no longer works through USB.
+Works fine through ethernet, but then have to change the network settings from the robot control setup.
+Works if just using the camera, but how will it work with robot control?

 Zivid provides example code from the following repos:

 | Repo      | Folder |